globulion/eopdev/doc/git/doc_programming_etiquette.md

 Oep-dev has only *one* source file in the plugin base directory, i.e., `main.cc`.
-This is the main driver routine that handles the functionality of the whole OEP testing platform: specifies options for Psi4 input file and implemented test routines based on the options.
-Other sources are stored in `oepdev/libNAME*` directories where `NAME` is the name of the library with sources and header files.
+This is the main driver routine that handles the functionality of the whole OEP testing platform: specifies options for Psi4 input file and implements test routines based on the options.
+Other sources are stored in `MODULE/libNAME*` directories where `NAME` is the name of the library with sources and header files, whereas `MODULE` is the directory of the oep-dev module.

 Things to remember: